cxzhangqi/kadlu/Nx2DSSFPE/readme_oli.md

  2. Interpolate the bathymetry grid using the Matlab function `ScatteredInterpolant`.
  3. Create a new XY grid
  4. Compute the bathymetry at each point of the new grid using the interpolator F(X,Y).

+*Pre-processing of sound-speed data*

+ 1. Smoothen the sound-speed profile using a running window of 10 m.
+ 1. Make a 1D interpolation of smoothened sound speed vs. depth using the Matlab function `interp1`.

 ### fRunNx2D_Mariana.m